Last Updated on February 23, 2023

 - El Lagarto (Best place in Samara for steaks, barbecue and seafood)

-Short note: I first visited Samara Beach in 2011, and I have gotten many emails from readers over the past few years asking me if Samara “was over”. i.e. if it had been discovered by mainstream tourism.
-After a short return in 2012, I finally returned to Samara this past winter and I am happy to report that I found the exact same tranquil beach paradise that I found when I first ended up in Samara nearly a decade ago.
+Afterword: I first visited Samara Beach in 2011, and I have gotten many emails from readers over the past years asking me if Samara “was over”. i.e. if it had been discovered by mainstream tourism.
+After a short return in 2012, I finally returned to Samara this past winter and I am happy to report that I found the exact same tranquil beach paradise that I found when I first ended up in Samara a decade ago.